kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 Once the assets are uploaded, we can start labeling them manually through the Kili UI.

 For this tutorial, we will just upload already existing labels.

+To learn more about the json response format for classification jobs, please refer to the [documentation](https://docs.kili-technology.com/reference/export-classification).

 ```python